martenjacobs/ToonRooter/README.md

   --dont-check-uboot    Don't check whether we can access the installer
                         version of U-Boot before using JTAG to start up the custom one.
-  --dont-cleanup_payload
+  --dont-cleanup-payload
                         Leave the payload in /payload.
 Use this if you want to include more files and do something with them.
-  --dont-reboot_after   Don't reboot the Toon after rooting it.
+  --dont-reboot-after   Don't reboot the Toon after rooting it.
 Use this if
                         you want to use the serial console after rooting --boot-only           Don't install the payload, just boot into the serial console